aristosMiliaressis/pwnctl/README.md

 ### Architecture

-`pwnctl` writes assets to aws aurora, sends discord notifications according to configured rules and puts tasks into sqs, `pwnwrk` service runs in container and polls sqs for tasks, executes them & pipes the output back into `pwnctl` to recursivly crawl the configured scope, the worker will be hosted in ECS with Fargate for autoscalling and EFS for delivering configuration & scripts.
+`pwnctl` cli utility writes assets to postgreSQL, sends discord notifications according to configured rules and puts tasks into sqs, `pwnwrk` service runs in container and polls sqs for tasks, executes them & pipes the output back into `pwnctl` to recursivly crawl the configured scope, the workers are running in a fargate ECS cluster with autoscalling based on the sqs queue depth.

 ![arch-phase0](img/arch-phase1.png)